Martin Luther King Activities for Kids

 - National Geographic Readers: Martin Luther King, Jr.

-Teaching your kiddos about MLK, Jr. doesn’t have to be difficult.
-Spread the message of kindness and friendship with these Martin Luther King poems for kids.
 Little black boys and black girls, little white boys, little white girls, and children of all races will learn a lot from your social studies lessons on MLK.

 Before you go, here are a few blog posts you may enjoy: